anderjason/composablequery/README.md

 });
 ```

 The number of unique tokens in a query must match the number of parameters.
-For example, the following query is invalid because it has two tokens `$1` and `$2` but only one parameter:
+The following query is invalid because it has two tokens `$1` and `$2` but only one parameter:

 ```typescript
 const query = new PartialQuery({